elena-shvetsova/bem-core/common.docs/i-bem-js/i-bem-js.ru.md

 This parameters format proceeds from the following:

  * Indication of the block name in  parameters  allows to avoid having to parse value of the `class` attribute, which simplifies and accelerates blocks initialization.
- *This same solution allows to place multiple blocks in one HTML-element without the need to multiply the block attributes.
+ *This same solution allows to place multiple blocks in one HTML element without the need to multiply the block attributes.

 Value of `data-bem` attribute  should contain valid JSON.